 Adults age 60 and over who participate in either the group site (congregate) meal or home delivered meal programs are offered the opportunity to make voluntary suggested contributions toward the cost of the program.

 Our registered dietitians provide one-on-one nutrition counseling to assess, evaluate, and problem- solve for individuals screened at-nutrition risk.
+To speak with an Aging Partners registered dietitian, call 402-441-7159.

 Nutrition Education Programs